mateuszdyminski/am-pipeline/README.md

 # AM pipeline
-Simple data pipeline showing how to create full text search over Ashley Madison dataset.
-You can't find any Ashley Madison dataset in this repo, you have to find it by your own :)
+Simple data pipeline showing how to create full text search over some dataset.

 ### Description of master branch
 We are using Kafka, Cassandra and Elasticsearch.

 There are 4 components of AM pipeline:
-* Feeder - reads CSV file with Ashley Madison users as input and puts them into Kafka
+* Feeder - reads CSV file with users as input and puts them into Kafka
 * Receiver - reads users from Kafka and put them in Cassandra 3
 * Indexer - reads users from Kafka and put them in Elasticsearch
 * Analyzer - UI which provides users visualization